bkacjios/lua-mumble/README.md

 -- Can be initialized with data or a given size mumble.buffer = mumble.buffer([Number size, String data])

+-- A new thread controller object mumble.thread.controller = mumble.thread()

 -- A new voicetarget object
 mumble.voicetarget = mumble.voicetarget()